Capricornian–Aquarian Border, Capricorn

 “With all due respect,” Werner drew.
-“I believe Captain Weingartner would be the better choice for this.
-Not only is he of higher rank, but he also has dealt with Ophiuchian Agents before.”
+“I believe Hauptmann Weingartner would be the better choice for this.
+Not only is he of higher rank, but he’s also dealt with Ophiuchian Agents before.”

 “Werner, you think too lowly of yourself.
-Rank does not mean everything.”
+Rank doesn’t mean everything.”
 Ersatz gave a hearty laugh.
-“For instance, just because I am a major doesn’t mean that I know of the hardships of battle as you do.
+“For instance, just because I’m a major doesn’t mean that I know the hardships of battle like you do.
 While I know of strategy and plans, that doesn’t mean that I know the toll it takes on a soldier to constantly be taking lives.
 The hesitation one must go through—”

 “There is no hesitation, sir,” Werner replied.
-“As you’ve said yourself, that is why I’ve been named Cold Eye.”
+“As you’ve said yourself, that’s why I’ve been named Cold Eye.”

 “Good,” Ersatz popped.
 “Then there should be no hesitation for you to take this task.”